Hey guys, what is up. In this particular post, we will be talking about what are operators in c++ and types of operators with examples.

 |Comma operator (,)|

-In the upcoming post, you will be getting information related to big data analytics technology.
+In the upcoming post, you will be getting information related to big data analytics technology and Nesting of loops in c++.
 If you haven’t read about what are loops in C++ then go and read this.
 You can read previous posts by scrolling downwards.
 Also, stay tuned for the upcoming post.